One Night Records Lockdown Town tickets, Experiences, London Theatre Direct

 The exciting new immersive event of the autumn season will take you on a wild, musical ride through a maze of secret tunnels.
 Enter the gateway into a hidden world of live entertainment and music.
 History tells us that music has long been the uniter of society and culture.

-One Night Records presents: Lockdown Town, a brand-new immersive music experience that launches this October 2020 at a secret London Bridge location.
+One Night Records present: Lockdown Town, a brand-new immersive music experience that launches this October 2020 at a secret London Bridge location.

 For a limited initial run, the exciting new live event, the first of its kind to be designed as a social distanced experience will offer guests the chance to spend a unique night out together with a group of friends or family in a specially designed safe environment.
 One Night Records promises Lockdown Town will be an unforgettable musical adventure through time staged in a world that is adapting into a new future.
 Experience first-hand the radical and disruptive nature of live music as you have never heard or seen it before!